The flehmen response in horses – what does that curled upper lip mean?

 - Other horses in pain might also show the flehmen response and lift their heads and necks.

-- It’s your job to determine if your horse’s lips are telling you about pain.
+- It’s your job to determine if your horse’s lips tell you about pain.
 Other signs of pain in a horse have increased heart rate and/or an increase in respiration.
 You know, his vital signs.
 This article teaches you how to find your horse’s vital signs.
-If you see this flehmen response and it seems out of the ordinary, time to take your horse’s vital signs and call the vet.
+If you see this flehmen response and it seems out of the ordinary, take your horse’s vital signs and call the vet.